GETTING AROUND MELBOURNE

 Make getting to and from Melbourne’s Chinese New Year Festival easy with public transport.

-The sound of firecrackers and fireworks, drums and dragons will sweep through the streets of Melbourne from the 2nd to the 17th of February to celebrate the Year of the Pig.
+The sound of firecrackers and fireworks, drums and dragons will sweep through the streets of Melbourne from the 15th to the 25th of February to celebrate the Year of the Dog.

 A Free Tram Zone in Melbourne’s CBD and Docklands makes travelling in the city even easier.
 Travel on trams within this zone is free and you do not need to use a myki card.
-However, if your journey starts or finishes outside the boundaries of the Free Tram Zone, you must touch on your valid myki at the start of your journey.
+However, if your journey starts or finishes in outside the boundaries of the Free Tram Zone, you must touch on your myki at the reader to make sure you have a valid ticket.

 To view Melbourne’s tram network map, click here.